bsobol/slurm-docker-cluster/README.md

 ./update_slurmfiles.sh slurm.conf slurmdbd.conf
 docker compose restart
 ```
 This makes it easy to add/remove nodes or test new configuration settings dynamically.

-## 🤝 Contributing

-Contributions are welcomed from the community!
-If you want to add features, fix bugs, or improve documentation:

-1. Fork this repo.
-2. Create a new branch: `git checkout -b feature/your-feature`.
-3. Submit a pull request.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).